 The Friends of the Greenbelt Foundation asked CBSR to explore opportunities for business engagement in their strategic goals of sustainable development and natural heritage preservation of the Greenbelt.
 Through a series of interviews and a facilitated workshop, CBSR and The Friends of the Greenbelt Foundation found areas of alignment with local business operating with impacts or dependencies on the Greenbelt and are continuing to evolve those partnerships today.

 The Ontario Trillium Foundation (OTF) was interested in understanding how industry engagement and partnership could strengthen and scale currently funded initiatives.
-Industry partners can compliment existing partnerships by adding skills, perspective, capacity, and access to a wider network.
+Industry partners can complement existing partnerships by adding skills, perspective, capacity and access to a wider network.

-The OTF recognizes that to create healthy and vibrant communities it is necessary to engage industry and include them in our theory of change.
-As a result, the OTF recently partnered with Canadian Business for Social Responsibility (CBSR) to explore the potential for industry partnership with current grantees – all towards a greater community impact.
+The OTF recognizes that to create healthy and vibrant communities it is necessary to engage industries and include them in our theory of change.
+As a result, the OTF recently partnered with CBSR to explore the potential for industry partnerships with current grantees – all towards a greater community impact.